HTTPArchive/almanac.httparchive.org/src/content/en/2024/cookies.md

 We measure that 0.032% and 0.030% of the first-party cookies observed on desktop have the "__Host-" and "__Secure-" prefix set, respectively.
 These numbers are 0.001% for third-party cookies.
 These results show the very low adoption of these prefixes and the associated defense-in-depth measure since they were first [introduced](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-rfc6265bis#section-4.1.3.1) at the end of 2015.

-## Top first and third-party cookies and domains setting them {#top-first-and-third-party-cookies-and-domains-setting-them}
+## Top first and third-party cookies and domains setting them

 In the following section, we report for each client (desktop and mobile) the top ten first-party cookies, third-party cookies, as well as domains that set them.
 We comment on a few of them using results from [Cookiepedia](https://cookiepedia.co.uk/) and invite curious readers to refer to this resource for more.